Understanding Collaboration Idioms

 • to explore the idioms below

-• to come back anytime you want to communicate more clearly and confidently in collaborative work environments
+• to return to it anytime you want to communicate more clearly and confidently in collaborative work environments

 Meaning: Work together to reach the same goal.